Toritark/toritark-mobile-app/README.md

 This project is currently a Work in Progress (WIP).
 It's being developed as an MVP with the goal of rapid development.

+No Compose optimizations performed yet.
+Will be added after the basic implementation is complete.

+Commits are huge because of the same reason.

 ## 📱 Platform Support

 - ✅ Android (current)